Keith Arnatt (1930-2008) is renowned for his conceptual work. Arguably, his most well-known and recognizable work is titled Self Burial (1969).

 Self Burial appeared on German television in October 1969.
 WDR 3 broadcast the images for consecutive days.
 More interestingly, the images seemed to appear out of nowhere.
-For the most apart, viewers would see a fresh one at around 9.15pm each evening.
+For the most part, viewers would see a fresh one at around 9.15 pm each evening.

 Essentially, we could deduce that his art might never have received the widespread acclaim it did if not for electronic media.
 Through it, a photo appeared on TV each day.
 The photo would then disappear after a couple of seconds.

 Ordinarily, all artists have their specific subjects for the work they create.
 In some instances, an artist might decide to make himself the creation’s subject.
 In Self Burial, Arnatt made himself the subject.
 He pulled off a feat that many artists could never even dare!

 So, why did Arnatt make himself the subject of his work?
 When asked this question, he stated that he did it as a behavioral response.
 In talking about the response, it follows that a triggering action or thought must have taken place.
 For that reason, Arnatt’s artwork was in response to several thoughts he (and others) held regarding art behavior.

 In Self Burial, Arnatt wants the viewer’s attention to be towards the physical behavior of the artist.
 More emphatically, it also draws one’s attention to the actual procedure of burial that’s happening right before your eyes.